Please note that we are seeing high patient volumes in the emergency department. Learn more >>.

 In 1919, Dr. Evarts A. Graham became surgeon-in-chief.
 Throughout his long career, he helped establish the discipline of chest surgery.
 His innovations included in 1925 developing a method to image the gallbladder by x-ray, paving the way for successful gallbladder surgery.
 He also was the first surgeon to remove an entire lung successfully.

 In the 1920s, Barnes was one of the first hospitals in the country to treat diabetic patients with insulin, and received a gift of $10,000 from John D. Rockefeller to fund the treatment.
+Children's St. Louis Staff, 1919 Murals, Operating Room, Barnes, Early 20th century

 An encephalitis epidemic hit St. Louis in the summer of 1933.
 At that time, no one had a clue to the cause, incubation period, duration or transmission mechanisms.
 An entire floor at Barnes was opened for encephalitis patients.
 This was the first opportunity for a teaching hospital to study the disease on such a large scale.
 Researchers at Barnes and Washington University found a virus carried by the Culex mosquito caused the encephalitis.
 As a result, mosquito population control measures adopted nationwide helped reduce encephalitis outbreaks.

-Barnes became the first hospital in the country to install a complete electronic data processing system after administrator Dr. Frank Bradley observed a similar system while serving as an advisor on the Los Alamos project.
+In 1944, Jewish Hospital became one of the first in the country to use penicillin to treat patients.
+BARNES HOSPITAL Barnes became the first hospital in the country to install a complete electronic data processing system after administrator Dr. Frank Bradley observed a similar system while serving as an advisor on the Los Alamos project.

+In 1950, Jewish Hospital became the first in the city to have a radioisotope laboratory.
 Medical research has always been integral to Jewish Hospital's mission, having a chief of research since 1919.
 Through the years, Jewish Hospital physicians have been known especially for their research in gastrointestinal disorders, rehabilitation and cardiology and cardiac surgery.
 In 1955, the medical and surgical divisions at Jewish Hospital received association status at the Washington University School of Medicine.

-In 1963, Jewish hospital was accepted as a major affiliate of Washington University.
+In 1963, Jewish Hospital was accepted as a major affiliate of Washington University.

 In the early 1960s, Barnes became only the third hospital in the country to use the heart-lung bypass machine during open-heart surgery.